audacity/audacity/lib-src/libscorealign/README.txt

       (default is transcription.txt)
-   -m is filename to write the time aligned midi file (default is midi.mid) -b is filename to write the time aligned beat times (default is beatmap.txt) -o 2.0 indicates a smoothing window of 2.0s
+   -m is filename to write the time aligned midi file (default is midi.mid) -b is filename to write the time aligned beat times (default is beatmap.txt) -i is filename to write an image of the distance matrix
+         (default is distance.pnm)
+   -o 2.0 indicates a smoothing window of 2.0s
    -p 3.0 means pre-smooth with a 3s window
    -x 6.0 indicates 6s line segment approximation